Crowns and Bridges

 Why do I need a crown instead of a filling?

-Dr. Stanford practices with the philosophy of microdentistry in mind.
+Dr. Carron practices with the philosophy of microdentistry in mind.
 This means that he is looking for any signs of decay or damage to your tooth early on, which typically allows us to repair your tooth with a small filling rather than more extensive treatment.

 With that said, there are some circumstances that require a dental crown if your tooth is decayed or damaged beyond what a filling can repair.
 Some of these situations are: